 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-Nitrates have never been detected.
+There was a peak nitrate level of 0.28 mg/l in 1994.
 The MCL for nitrate is 10 mg/l.
 Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
-Elevated levels of Total Dissolved Solids (TDS), iron and manganese were recorded in the late 1980s and early 1990s.
-Currently elevated levels of sodium are being reported.
+Elevated sodium levels have been reported since the 1980s.
+Elevated iron and manganese levels were reported in the mid-1990s.
+Trihalomethanes, a secondary byproduct related to chlorination, were detected in samples taken and analyzed in the early 1990s.
+In 1995 two (2) different VOCs, were detected: Ethylbenzene - 0.0055 ppm and Xylenes - 0.0103 ppm.